feeshy/tasker-shares/README.md

-# tasker_profiles_share

--- sharing my frequently used tasker profiles

 ## Brief Guide

-Make sure you are at the homepage of this repository.

-Each profile is located in a specific directory.
+Each profile / task is located in a specific directory.

 In a directory, there is always a ```readme.md``` for brief descriptions.

-After reading it, you can download the ```*.prf.xml``` or ```*.tsk.xml``` file in the same directory-- This is what you are going to import to your tasker.
+You can download the ```*.prf.xml``` or ```*.tsk.xml``` file in the same directory --This is what you are going to import to your tasker.

-There may be some other additional files, for instance, screenshots.
+There might be some other additional files as well, for instance, screenshots.
 Discover them by yourself.

 ## Quick Navi